kevinburke/gitopen/readme.md

 $ gitopen origin -p
 ```

-This will open a pull request for the current branch to be pulled into master.
+This will open a pull request for the current branch to be pulled from the
+`origin` remote into master on the `origin` remote.

 ##### Open a pull request against a different remote